jostylr/literate-programming-book/manuscript/what.md

 -# The Basics

+What are we trying to do and how do we do it?
+This should be enough to get you going.

 # What is literate programming?

 Literate programming is a way of organizing code developed in the late '70s by